 - The Hospitals agreed to offer a one-time payment of \$250,000 to AC Transit to be used for capital improvements to the U-Line to increase capacity (Section 5(c)(iv)(A)).
 As required, the Hospitals offered to contribute \$250,000 to AC Transit for capital improvements to the U Line; this offer was accepted, and the payment was made on January 5, 2018. - The Hospitals agreed to offer to make annual payments to AC Transit in a reasonable amount, not to exceed \$50,000, to be used for operating costs of the U-Line to maintain a load factor for bus service to the Medical Center of less than 1 (Section 5(c)(iv)(B)).
-The Hospitals have commenced annual payments to AC Transit for purposes of U-Line operating costs. - In order to encourage Hospital employees living in the East Bay to use public transit for their commute, the Hospitals committed to using best efforts to lease 75 parking spaces at the Ardenwood Park and Ride lot, or an equivalent location, at a cost not to exceed \$45,000 per year (Section 5(c) (iv)(C)).
-From May 2014 to April 2018, a 100-space park-and-ride facility on Kaiser Drive at Campus Drive in Fremont (0.9 mile from Ardenwood Park & Ride) was under lease for the use of Stanford University and Hospital commuters, thus satisfying this requirement ahead of schedule.
-In March 2018, Stanford was provided with 30-days' notice to vacate the facility, and immediately commenced a search for replacement parking facilities.
-An equivalent temporary East Bay park and ride solution was secured in the vicinity of Ardenwood, and has been in use by Stanford Medicine commuters from the East Bay.
-The Hospitals have now secured a long-term location on Fircrest Street in Newark, and the new facility will open to Stanford Medicine commuters in July 2020.
+The Hospitals are making annual payments to AC Transit for purposes of U-Line operating costs. - In order to encourage Hospital employees living in the East Bay to use public transit for their commute, the Hospitals committed to using best efforts to lease 75 parking spaces at the Ardenwood Park and Ride lot, or an equivalent location, at a cost not to exceed \$45,000 per year (Section 5(c)(iv)(C)).
+The Hospitals continue to meet this requirement, and currently lease 100 parking spaces in Newark (35263 Fircrest Drive).
+However, the Fircrest-Ardenwood route that provided service to these spaces was suspended in December 2020 due to the pandemic reducing demand and resulting low ridership.
+East Bay riders continue to be served by the U Line and DB Express.